CKs-Technology-News/PrivacyTools/README.md

 - [/e/ OS](https://e.foundation/e-os/) – A complete, fully de-Googled, mobile ecosystem based on LineageOS.
 You can find an analysis of the /e/OS app installer over [here](https://nervuri.net/e/apps).
+- [ArrowOS](https://arrowos.net/) – AOSP based project started with the aim of keeping things simple, clean and neat.
+We added just the right and mostly used stuff that will be actually USEFUL at the end of the day, aiming to deliver smooth performance with better battery life.
+- [CarbonROM](https://github.com/CarbonROM/) – CarbonROM is an aftermarket firmware based on the Android Open Source Project created with the purpose of adding versatility and customization to stock Android.
 - [Calyx OS](https://calyxos.org/) – A secure and private mobile OS for Pixel phones and the Xiami Mi A2.
+- [crDroid](https://crdroid.net/) – Improve the performance, reliability and customizability of your Android device.
 - [Divest OS](https://divestos.org) – Divest OS strives to prolong device life, enhance user privacy, and provide modest security to many devices.
 DivestOS inherits many supported devices from LineageOS.
 It has signed builds, making it possible to have verified boot on some non-Pixel devices.
 The OS has automated kernel vulnerability ([CVE](https://en.wikipedia.org/wiki/Common_Vulnerabilities_and_Exposures)) [patching](https://gitlab.com/divested-mobile/cve_checker), fewer proprietary blobs, a custom [hosts](https://divested.dev/index.php?page=dnsbl) file, and [F-Droid](https://www.f-droid.org) as the app store.
 It comes with a hardened WebView, [Mulch](https://gitlab.com/divested-mobile/mulch), enables [CFI](https://en.wikipedia.org/wiki/Control-flow_integrity) for all architectures and [network state partitioning](https://developer.mozilla.org/en-US/docs/Web/Privacy/State_Partitioning), and receives out-of-band updates.
+- [dotOS](https://www.droidontime.com/) – It was launched with an aim to provide Unique user interface and Optimum performance that too keeping in mind the balance between performance and battery life. dotOS is based on Google's Android Open Source Project with Hand-picked goodies.
+- [Havoc-OS](https://havoc-os.com/) – An after-market firmware based on Android Open Source Project, inspired by Google Pixel with a refined Material Design UI.
+We offer a smooth and stable experience for your device with a selected set of amazing features that provide an exceptional user experience.
 - [OpenKirin](https://openkirin.net/) – A team of developers who believe that a pure, AOSP Android experience should be easily available for users running Huawei devices with Kirin chipsets.
 The reason I list it here is that Huawei devices with Kirin chipsets have less options, I am aware this is AOSP based and the title here says Stock OS alternatives, which AOSP in general counts in.
+- [OmniROM](https://omnirom.org/) – Android custom ROM variant, feature-packed but always with stability as #1 priority in mind.
+- [Paranoid Android](https://paranoidandroid.co/) – AOSP based ROM with some enhancements.
 - [Postmarket OS](https://postmarketos.org/) – Touch optimised and pre-configured version of Alpine Linux.
 - [ProtonAOSP](https://github.com/ProtonAOSP) – A minimal Android fork for design and performance for Google Pixel devices, which is based on Android 11 & 12.
 This ROM can be used together with MicroG and has many interesting features.
 However, by default it comes with GAPPS, minimalistic package pre-installed, which you can uninstall afterwards if you want.
 - [Replicant](https://www.replicant.us/) – A free software mobile operating system putting the emphasis on freedom and privacy/security.
 - [Suomenlinna](https://blog.jolla.com/suomenlinna/) – Sailfish OS, Linux for mobile phones.
+- [StagOS](https://github.com/StagOS) – Unlikely like every other rom out there.
+- [Vostok](https://gitlab.com/vostok) – Customized AOSP, possible outdated which depends on the device.

 ### [Android GSI Images](#android-gsi-images)